ihftech/alpha_blog/README.md

-1. First test repo on the complete ruby on rails developer course by Ismail Hossain Fahim
+1. I dont need any changes on readme file